 If you pass the resume qualifications, we’ll give you a short prescreening over the phone.
 The next step will be a Language Checkup.
 If you pass the Language Checkup and our other qualifications, a recruiter will guide you through the final steps to sign you up for your paid training class.

-After you accept our offer, we will conduct a background check, which will include a 10-year criminal search.
-You will also need to provide documentation showing authorization to work in the United States.
+After you accept our offer, we will process your pre-employment paperwork, you will also need to provide documentation showing authorization to work in the United States.

 What's the difference between an employee interpreter and an independent contractor?

 Employee Interpreters work in our call centers in Tucson, Phoenix, Houston, Tampa, Queens, or Las Cruces.
 Employee Interpreters receive three weeks of paid training, benefits, support from coaches, and a community of interpreters working together in a call center.

 Independent Contractors work from their own homes and can make their own hours.
 However, Independent Contractors need professional experience, and require a combination of at least two of the following: